-The data used in these experiments were provided courtesy of Catterall et al. and the data files are available for download at this website: www.comp.lancs.ac.uk/~catterae/alife2002/.
-All results presented here were produced using datasets containing real-world data.
+&lt;sup>1 The data files are available for download at this website:

+www.comp.lancs.ac.uk/~catterae/alife2002/

 The five datasets (one for each Smart-It) are visualized by time series plots in Figure 5.
 Note that, although the sensor data are very similar (as the units are physically close to each other), they are not exactly the same.
+In all subsequent charts, the y-axis shows the recognized category of the sample input, while the x-axis shows the sample sensory input.